 Victoria Cook is a member of the firm's Intellectual Property Practice Group.
-She is a patent agent at the firm, where she focuses on preparing and prosecuting domestic and foreign patent applications, and conducting analyses and preparing opinions regarding patentability, infringement, and invalidity.
+She focuses on preparing and prosecuting domestic and foreign patent applications, and conducting analyses and preparing opinions regarding patentability, infringement, and invalidity.

 Victoria's core technical experience is in the fields of biomedical, mechanical, and electrical engineering.
-Prior to her career as a patent agent, Victoria held internship positions in both research and industry settings.
+Prior to her career as an attorney, Victoria held internship positions in both research and industry settings.
 As a research intern at the Medical College of Wisconsin, she worked on computational modeling of cellular ion exchanger kinetics in mitochondria.
 As an engineering intern at a large medical device company, Victoria worked on the development of needleless IV access products with reduced risk of product-related bloodstream infections.